nlohr1/RasPi-automated-On-Off-circuit/README.md

 ---------------------------------------------------------------------------------------------------------------------
 Add-On: Reset-Button for the Pi
 -------------------------------
-If in any case the RasPi went into its Sleep-Modus, we need a (Hardware) Reset-Button to wake it up.
+If in someway the RasPi went into its StandBy-Mode, we need a (Hardware-)Reset-Button to wake it up.
 Since Pi's boards as yet misses
 Reset Buttons, nevertheless on most boards we find a prepared via named "Run", whitch is the Pin we are looking for to use as Reset-Pin.
 Connecting this pin to "GND" (often located directly beside) – through a Push-Button, the Raspi comes up again and so the whole periphery as Printer, etc.